1967 South American Championships

-The 1967 South American Championships was a combined men's and women's tennis tournament played on outdoor clay courts at the Buenos Aires Lawn Tennis Club in Buenos Aires in Argentina.It was the first open edition of the tournament and was held from 30 October through 5 November 1967.
+The 1967 South American Championships was a combined men's and women's tennis tournament played on outdoor clay courts at the Buenos Aires Lawn Tennis Club in Buenos Aires in Argentina.
+It was the twenty fifth edition of the tournament before the open era began, and was held from 30 October through 5 November 1967.
 Cliff Richey and Billie Jean King won the singles titles.